Last Updated: January 18, 2022

 Your Rights in Relation to Your Personal Data under GDPR

-Subject to the applicable provision of the GDPR, you have the following rights with respect to your personal data:
+Subject to the applicable provision of the GDPR and the UK GDPR, you have the following rights with respect to your personal data:

 - Right of access (commonly known as a “data subject access request”): If you ask us, we will confirm whether we are processing your personal data and, if so, provide you with a copy of that personal data along with certain other details.
 If you require additional copies, we may need to charge a reasonable fee.

 - Right to rectification: If your personal data is inaccurate or incomplete, you are entitled to ask that we correct or complete it.